-Poppit Sands at the mouth of the Teifi Estuary is an extensive sandy beach backed by dunes and it is one of the most popular beaches in the area for swimming and watersports.
-There is plenty of space, so despite its popularity it never seems crowded.
+Poppit Sands at the mouth of the Teifi Estuary is an extensive sandy beach backed by dunes: one of the most popular beaches in the area for swimming, beach games and water sports.
+There is a huge expanse of sand, so it never seems crowded.
 From Poppit you can start the 186 mile long Pembrokeshire Coast path which goes all the way to Amroth in the south.

-Car Parking: There is a beach car park which is free most of the year but charged in the summer months.
+Car Parking: There is a beach car park which is free most of the year but a fee is charged in the summer months.

 Toilets: There are toilets and disabled toilets near the RNLI lifeboat station.

 Lifeguards are on patrol from the end of June to the beginning of September.
-There are fast and unpredictable currents in the estuary.
-Swimmers and water users are advised to stay at the main beach and to obey the warning flags.
+Swimmers and water users are advised to stay at the main beach and to obey the warning flags as there are fast and unpredictable currents in the estuary.

-Dogs are allowed on the beach but restrictions apply to the western end of the beach between 1st May and 30th September.
+Dogs are allowed on part of the beach - there is a ban on the western end of the beach between 1st May and 30th September.

 Sorry, we don't have a website for this attraction.